 What is Dynamo Studio?

 According to Autodesk, “Dynamo Studio is a visual programming platform that functions fully independently of any other software.”
-In English, this means that you can write an equation (code) without having to know how to write programming code.
-Even better, Dynamo Studio has now been included in the AEC Collection.
+In English, this means that you write an equation (code) without having to know how to write programming code.
+Even better, Dynamo Studio has now been included in the AEC collection.

 The important thing to note about using Dynamo Studio with Project Fractal is that only native Dynamo nodes are currently supported.
-You cannot use nodes from any other add-on package, or use data imported from an outside source.
+This means that you cannot use nodes from any add-on packages.
+This also means that you cannot use data imported from an outside source.